 Interest Coverage Ratio (ICR) is one of the leverage/coverage ratios which is calculated in order to know the cash profit availability to repay the interest on debts.
-Generally, ICR is determined when a firm/business borrows a loan from bank / financial institution / any other loan provider.
+Generally, ICR is determined when a firm/business borrows a loan from a bank / financial institution / any other loan provider.

 initial period in which cash inflows are sufficient and even a very good borrower with great credibility will also not be able to service the interest as well as the principal amount.

-How to calculate Interest Coverage Ratio?
+How to Calculate Interest Coverage Ratio?

 - Profit before interest and tax (PBIT)